mkostrun/UBASIC-PLUS/README.md

 temporarily doubling the storage space.
 The garbage collection now used is similar to the garbage collection done for managing arrays.

-- No more line numbers:
-Instead CHDK-style labels are used, *:some_label* .
+- Elements of CHDK

+  The line numbering is removed and replaced by the labels CHDK-style

+  *:some_label*

   However, unlike CHDK, when these labels are refered to in goto/gosub they are not inside quotation marks.
 Labels can use '_' in their names.
 Also, internally the lines are not numbered, rather pointers are used, so returns - from gosub, for/next, if/then/else, while/endwhile -